schwynf/HW-TEAM-DASHBOARD-GENERATOR/README.md

 </ul>

 ## Installation <span id="i"></span>
- Fork the HW-README-GENERATOR repoistory to your remote repo (Github Repository) then clone the repository to your local repo (Personal Computer).
+ Fork the HW-TEAM-DASHBOARD-GENERATOR repoistory to your remote repo (Github Repository) then clone the repository to your local repo (Personal Computer).
 This is a command line application.
 To run application, use <code>npm install</code> in terminal to download node_modules folder.
-After download, type <code>node index.js</code> in terminal to begin application.
+After download, type <code>node app.js</code> in terminal to begin application.
  <br>
 Video : <a href="https://schwynf.github.io/HW-README-GENERATOR/" target="_blank">Tutorial Video</a><br>